X

 Our aim is to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will prepare them for an ever-changing digital world.
 Our Key Stage 3 Computing curriculum focuses on a development of skills in digital literacy, computer science, information technology and online safety to ensure that children become competent in safely using, as well as understanding, technology.
 At Key Stage 4, the focus is on providing students with the opportunity to develop their learning on a path that fits each student’s needs and interests with a range of courses to provide each student with the platform for a route to the future that they desire.

 It is critical that our students are firstly equipped with the skills and knowledge needed to operate safely online.
 That is why our focus in Year 7 is on e-safety – with all students completing the OSA certificate.
-Students recieve a broad overview of key concepts of Computing at Key Stage 3 – as we cover all topics mapped on the National Curriculum.
+Students receive a broad overview of key concepts of Computing at Key Stage 3 – as we cover all topics mapped on the National Curriculum.
 They will study important concepts such as Hardware, Software, Algorithms, Programming, Digital Artefacts, Binary and Logic Gates.
 Our Key Stage 3 curriculum has been planned in full consultation with the National Centre for Computing Education; who have given their approval of the sequencing and logic behind the order of the topics we cover.

 Explore the Creative Media Learning Journey

-Explore the Enterprise and Marketing Learning Journey
+Explore the Business Studies Learning Journey

 Explore the KS3 Computer Science Learning Journey